geisa/specification/source/adm.rst

   conformant edge management system or an ADM conformant edge management system without offering an ADM conformant device.

-As described in the GEISA :doc:`api`, GEISA provides a default :doc:`messaging` mechanism.
+As described in the GEISA :doc:`api`, GEISA provides a default :doc:`adm/messaging` mechanism.
 ADM conformant platforms transport these messages over CoAP.
 ADM conformant edge management systems expose these messages over a local ReST API, allowing other systems to easily consume messages sent by edge applications or